 The Centre for Global Security and Governance brings together academic experts, policy makers, and students from across the University of Aberdeen, the United Kingdom, and the globe to define, analyse, and propose remedies to the most pressing security and governance challenges the world faces in the 21st century.
 CGSG's expertise includes radicalisation, conflict and security, democracy and (in)stability, development, and sustainability.

-Goerlach will give a short talk, followed by a conversation between Alexander Goerlach and Thomas Weber, which will then be opened up to the floor.
+Professor Litvak will give a short talk, followed by a conversation between himself and Thomas Weber, which will then be opened up to the floor.

-Location: University of Aberdeen, Sir Duncan Rice Library, Meeting Room 1 (7th floor)
+Location: University of Aberdeen, Sir Duncan Rice Library, Seminar Room 224 (2nd floor)

 Open to all (Attendees without University of Aberdeen ID cards are asked to register for this event via email – firstname.lastname@example.org - by 11 am on 4th December to ensure access to the Sir Duncan Rice Library).